-First lets dispel some myths:
+First let’s dispel some CV myths:

-1) Your CV should only be 2 pages!
+1) “Your CV should only be 2 pages….

 2) You need to list every job you have ever had in your career